vdmitriyev/jsorcidbibtex/README.md

 ### Usage

-Please follow the same code convention given in example.html file.
+Please follow the HTML code given in the example.html file.

 ### Credits